adamargyle/JavaAppletViewer/README.md

 # JavaAppletViewer

 A way to view a java applet from USGS.gov for modern macOS devices with browsers that no longer support java applets.
-Please visit blog post here for more.
+For more information please visit blog post here: https://adamargyle.wordpress.com/2020/04/21/supporting-java-applets-in-macos-catalina/

 ## Steps to use
 * Install Open JDK version 8 from Amazon Corretto: https://corretto.aws/downloads/latest/amazon-corretto-8-x64-macos-jdk.pkg